jameshughes89/cs102/src/site/asn4.rst

 Implementing the Unit Tests
 ---------------------------

-There are skeleton test classes with incomplete test methods for each of the node types.
+There are skeletal test classes with incomplete test methods for each of the node types.
 The method names should give you a good enough idea about what each method should be testing.
 Complete the unit tests and ensure the node classes you wrote are working correctly.